-When I was living in Budapest, I quickly discovered the city has one of the best Christmas markets in Europe.
-I’d often sneak out to pick up a fresh off-the-fire chimney cake or a quick mulled wine.
-Not only did I love visiting it myself, but I’d see tourists swarming in the streets.
-It’s a hugely popular event.
+When I lived here, I quickly discovered that the Budapest Christmas Market is one of the best in Europe.
+I’d often sneak out to pick up a freshly cooked chimney cake or a quick mulled wine.
+It’s a hugely popular event and well worth visiting.

 The highlight is the Vorosmarty Square market, open from mid-November until New Year’s Day.
-This isn’t the only market in Budapest; there are several others, and don’t forget the not-to-be-missed ice rink at City Park.
+Don’t forget to visit the incredible outdoor ice rink at City Park.

 Location: Varosmarty Square.